simon1552/InterviewTask/README.md

    - Ensure all code is committed and the repository is public (or accessible to reviewers)

 ## Your Task
-Extend or modify the API and frontend, to support filtering based on the below critera:
+Extend and modify the API/frontend, to include the follwing based on the below critera:

+### Additional Columns

+1. Customer Name

 ### Filters

-1. Fine Date
+1. Fine Date - Date Picker
-2. Fine Type
+2. Fine Type - Drop Down
-3. Vehicle Registration
+3. Vehicle Registration - Free text

-### Bonus Points

-If you have time, feel free to add one or two small improvements that you think are worthwhile.

 ## Getting Started